aftabalam999/skill_waala/README.md

 # CSS Assignment
 - I have done this all assignments by using only vanila css not any framworks
+- I will make all this responsive by using bootstrap after some while....